 Place half the dough between two sheets of baking paper.
-Use a rolling pin to roll the dough as thinly as possible.
+Use a rolling pin to roll the dough nice and thin.
 Slide the paper containing the rolled dough onto one of the baking trays.
-Use a pizza cutter to cut lines down the dough, approximately 5 - 6cm apart, then make zig zag cuts between the lines forming triangle shapes.
+Use a pizza cutter to cut lines down the dough, approximately 5 - 6cm (2ins) apart, then make zig zag cuts between the lines forming triangle shapes.
 Repeat with remaining dough.
 Lightly sprinkle with sea salt.

 Bake for 13 - 15 minutes or until firm and golden.
 Allow to cool on the trays, then break up the chips.
 If you find the middle chips are a bit thicker and not as crisp as the outer ones, just pop those back in the oven to cook a little longer but watch them carefully.